What is a Good ACT Score?

 How is the ACT Scored?

-Knowing what’s a good ACT score starts with knowing how the test itself is scored.
-As many readers already know, the ACT is scored on a scale of 1 to 36: 1 being the worst score possible and 36 being a perfect score.
+Knowing what a good ACT score is starts with understanding how the test is scored.
+As you read before, the ACT is scored on a scale of 1 to 36: 1 being the worst score possible and 36 being a perfect score.
 This final number is obtained by taking the average of each of the ACT’s four sections, which are also graded on a scale of 1 to 36.

 But what do these numbers mean, and how are they determined?
 Each number on the scale corresponds to the number of questions you got right within a section.
 (You are not penalized for wrong answers on the ACT.)
 Once scores from all test-takers are gathered in a given year, percentiles are determined for each score value on the scale.